Émile Couzinet: Biography

 He produced himself vaudevilles, of which he was also the screenwriter (occasionally under the name of Robert Eyquem) sometimes at the first degree or a little grivois, often adapted from boulevard theatre.
 Thus, Trois jours de bringue à Paris is an adaptation of La Cagnotte by Eugène Labiche whereas Le Don d'Adèle is drawn from a play by Pierre Barillet and Jean-Pierre Gredy.

 As a representative pillar of popular cinema, he produced jubilant films including Le Club des fadas, Trois Vieilles Filles en folie, The Cucuroux Family, Le Congrès des belles-mères, and also Mon curé champion du régiment.
 If comedy was his favorite field, Couzinet also touched on other genres such as swashbuckler films (Buridan, héros de la Tour de Nesle), literary adaptation (Colomba after Prosper Mérimée) or family melodrama (Quai des illusions, a film for which he employed a certain Sergio Leone as an assistant.

-He made famous cinema names such as Pierre Larquey, Jeanne Fusier-Gir and Gaby Morlay play in his films.
-But he also helped the beginnings of truculent actors such as Jean Carmet, who appeared in Mon curé champion du régiment and Robert Lamoureux, who held his own role in Le Don d'Adèle.
+Well-known actors such as Pierre Larquey, Jeanne Fusier-Gir and Gaby Morlay acted in his films.
+He also facilitated the beginnings of careers for actors such as Jean Carmet, who appeared in Mon curé champion du régiment and Robert Lamoureux, who held his own role in Le Don d'Adèle.

 The Couzinet empire gradually disappeared from the late 1950s in the context of concentration of the film industry.